Gippsland Region (Morwell office)

 We work in partnership with families to understand their challenges and develop strategies to overcome them.
 These are incorporated into an action plan that our staff work through with parents.
 These programs might include a one, five or ten day residential program at QEC Noble Park, intensive in home support or involvement in a ten week, or ongoing group program.
 Parents experience a real life in confidence when they experience these strategies in action.
 The action plan helps the family to continue to work on these strategies at home and embed the changes.
 The team at QEC also work with the families to connect them to services and support in their own communities.

-The position will be based from our Morwell office, working closely with other partner agencies providing family support services to vulnerable families to improve the safety, wellbeing and development of children.
+The position will be based within the Gippsland region working closely with other partner agencies in providing family support services to vulnerable families to improve the safety, wellbeing and development of children.

 Experience working in community settings such as home based family services and/or long day child care

 Skills in engaging with families who are reluctant to use support services